lr94/connie/examples/mnist/README.md

 This command will load the LeNet-5 network stored in ```network.bin``` and test its accuracy.
 The input file can be specified with the optoin ```--network-file```

+If called without arguments the program will print the list of supported options.